realworldocaml/book/en/02-guided-tour.md

 ```

 The `::` operator can only be used for adding one element to the front
+of the list, with the list terminating at `[]`, the empty list.
-of the list.
-There's also a list concatenation operator, `@`, which
+There's also a list concatenation operator, `@`, which can concatenate
-can concatenate two lists.
+two lists.

 ```ocaml
 # [1;2;3] @ [4;5;6];;